GoogleCloudPlatform/cloud-opensource-java/dependencies/example-projects/grpc-vs-google-api-client/README.md

 This project demonstrates that a Maven project using google-api-client 1.17.1 and grpc-core 1.27.1 can generate a `NoSuchMethodError`.

-The package name `io.grpc.internal` is used for convenience, because DnsNameResolver is package private.
+The package name `io.grpc.internal` is used for convenience to access package-private `DnsNameResolver` class; otherwise calling `DnsNameResolver.maybeChooseServiceConfig` method requires setting up a [gRPC Service Config included in a DNS record][1].

 ## How to run